Flea Eggs: 10 Questions to Help Identify and Eliminate Them

 “Flea eggs are like ping pong balls,” describes Dr. Michael Dryden, who recently retired from a career of teaching and research at Kansas State University College of Veterinary Medicine, where he was known as “Dr. Flea” for his expertise.
 “They roll right off your dog or cat and bounce into carpets, between floorboards, in upholstery and in your pets’ bedding,” where they like to hide until they are ready to hatch.

-The time it takes eggs to fall off your pet depends on how long their fur is and how active they are, but most of the eggs will fall off within a few days.
-The itchiness from flea bites naturally encourages scratching, which contributes to faster shedding of dry eggs.
+The time it takes eggs to fall off your pet depends on how long your pet’s fur is and how active they are.
+However, most of the eggs will fall off within a few days.
+The itchiness from flea bites naturally encourages scratching.
+This contributes to faster shedding of dry eggs.
 You’ll find the most eggs in the areas of your home where your pet spends the most time.

 How Many Eggs Does a Flea Lay?

-An adult female flea can lay anywhere from 20 to 50 eggs a day, depending on how much she has eaten, the temperature, and whether there are any pesticides in the environment.
-Over the course of a lifetime (just a few months), a single flea can lay as many as 2,000 eggs.
+An adult female flea can lay anywhere from 20 to 50 eggs a day.
+This depends on how much she has eaten, the temperature, and whether there are any pesticides in the environment.
+Over the course of a lifetime (only a few months), a single flea can lay as many as 2,000 eggs.
 That means that a single female flea can cause a serious infestation in a matter of weeks.

 How Often Do Fleas Lay Eggs?

-As long as a female flea has a steady supply of blood for food, a female flea will lay several eggs after each feeding, meaning every 3-5 hours.
+As long as a female flea has a steady supply of blood for food, she will lay several eggs after each feeding.
+This means every 3-5 hours.

 How Long Do Flea Eggs Live?